MicBrain/Python-algo-Module/README.md

    Tree method: tree_print() - Gives the visualised structure of the tree created by Tree class.

    Function: swap_tree(tree) - Swaps the left and right branches of a tree.

+   Function: traversal(tree) - Traverses the tree in order to get all elements in some sort of list.

+   Function: tree_to_list(tree)